imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 about 25cm from the screen; it's hard to use the widget on the phone, you'll probably need to find a laptop to see the effect.
 Now move the slider to slide the blinking dot back and forth.
-At some position, if You keep your eye on the cross, it will look like the blinknig dot disappears.
+At some position, if You keep your eye on the cross, it will look like the blinking dot disappears.

 <div id="blind-spot-finder"></div>